2.3.17

 CLICK ON THE LINKS BELOW

 I absolutely adore the Copic markers, which feature two types of nibs on each end and are refillable.
-This refilling ability keeps the ink topped up in the markers to make the paper's surface more even in tone.
-There is a deep sense of satisfaction and love in using these markers, and I cherish the transparent colors that can go over the top of each other to create deeper tones and change the colors.
+This refilling ability keeps the ink topped up in the markers, making the paper's surface more evenly toned.
+There is a deep sense of satisfaction and love in using these markers, and I cherish the transparent colors that can be layered to create deeper tones and change the colors.

 Fading of colors using copic markers on bristol paper.